 The basic privacy options

-Recently, Facebook introduced a more user-friendly guide through its vital privacy settings.
+If you’re not ready to dive into Facebook’s substantial settings menu, there’s a more user-friendly guide through the more vital privacy settings.
 By clicking the padlock symbol in the upper right of any Facebook page that you are logged into, you will get a dropdown window presenting you with walkthroughs of your current settings as they pertain to "Your Posts", "Your Apps" and "Your Profile".

 Starting with Your Posts, you can check your default sharing setting.
 We recommend the Friends setting over the Public one.
 When set to Public all your posts can be seen by anyone on or off Facebook.
 Unless you're a celebrity or running a page that is used to generate interest in a business you run, you will likely want to keep your activity restricted to those you have Friended.